awslabs/service-workbench-on-aws-cn/docs/docs/installation_guide/installation/pre-installation/conf-settings.md

 ### Accessing the Service Workbench source code

-Download the latest source code by using [this link](https://github.com/awslabs/service-workbench-on-aws/tags) and run the following command:
+Download the latest source code by using [this link](https://github.com/awslabs/service-workbench-on-aws/tags), copy `Source code (zip)` link address, and run the following command: `wget <URL>`, then run `unzip` to decompress code package
-`curl -o serviceworkbench.zip <URL>`

 **Note**: Setting the configuration is required.
 If you are deploying an installation, you can use the default configuration.